kaming325/my-projectsssss/README.md

 ## money_change2 and money_change_backend

-'money_change_backend' is a java spring boot api that saves and gets data from mongodb by http request, and 'money_change2' is a kotlin version of 'money_change' and implements the api, so it is a online version of money_change1
+'money_change_backend' is a java spring boot api that saves and gets data from mongodb by http request, and 'money_change2' is a kotlin version of 'money_change' and implements the api, so it is a online version of money_change1. <br/>
+Also i have learnt how to build and make executable jar file from gradle (kotlin)

 <img src="./img/money_change_v2_1.jpg" width="700" title="start program and store data to db">
 <img src="./img/money_change_v2_2.png" width="700" title="check the orders of the whole day">